Iran, six powers lock horns over nuclear reactor that could yield plutonium

 Western nations want to ensure that the Arak reactor is modified sufficiently to ensure it poses no bomb proliferation threat.
 Iran insists that the desert complex be free to operate under any accord as it would be designed solely to produce radio-isotopes for medical treatments.

-"The Arak reactor is part of Iran's nuclear programme and will not be closed down, (like) our research and development activities," Foreign Minister Javad Zarif told reporters.
+"The Arak reactor is part of Iran's nuclear program and will not be closed down, (like) our research and development activities," Foreign Minister Javad Zarif told reporters.

 Possible face-saving options that could allow Iran to keep the reactor while satisfying the West that it would not be put to military purposes include reducing its megawatt capacity and changing the way it would be fuelled.